Are your eyes sore, itchy or gritty? Maybe you have a condition called Dry Eye, here is what you need to know!

 Causes of Dry Eye

-Meibomian Gland Dysfunction (MGD) – the Meibomian Glands are located along the edge of the eyelids, just behind where your eyelashes are.
-They produce the oil found in the outside layer of the tear film.
-If these glands get inflamed and blocked, they are unable to release oil at all, or the oil quantity produced is much smaller.
+Meibomian Gland Dysfunction (MGD) – the Meibomian Glands are located along the edge of the eyelids, just behind the base of your eyelashes.
+They produce the oil found in the oily layer of the tear film.
+If these glands get inflamed and blocked, they are unable to release oil at all, or the oil quality and quantity can drop.

-Medical conditions – some people may develop dry eye symptoms as a result of other medical conditions: lupus, thyroid disease, asthma, diabetes and arthritis.
+Medical conditions – some people may develop dry eye symptoms as a result of other medical conditions such as: lupus, thyroid disease, asthma, diabetes and arthritis.

 Sjogren’s Syndrome – this is an autoimmune disorder which inhibits a person’s ability to fight infections.
 In particular, Sjogren’s Syndrome affects the mucous membranes that produce moisture, causing dry eyes and a dry mouth.

-Medications – Some medicines can cause dry eye side-effects.
-If you are taking pain relief medication, oral contraceptives, antihistamines, blood pressure medications, sleeping pills, diuretics, medications for Parkinson’s disease or antidepressants and you experience dry eye symptoms, tell your doctor.
+Medications – Some medicines cause dry eye as a side effect.
+If you are taking pain relief medication, oral contraceptives, antihistamines, hormone treatments, blood pressure medications, sleeping pills, diuretics, medications for Parkinson’s disease or antidepressants and you experience dry eye symptoms, please tell your doctor.

-Gender – interestingly, it’s more common for women to develop dry eye than men.
-This is due to hormonal changes throughout life such as pregnancy and menopause.
+Gender – It is more common for women to develop dry eye than men.
+This is due to hormonal changes that women go through during pregnancy, menstruation and menopause.
 Women who are having hormone replacement therapy are also more likely to experience symptoms.
+The same goes for individuals transitioning between genders; the intense changes in hormones can make for very dry eye, especially male-to-female transitions.
+Read more on how hormones affect all aspects of our eye health.

 Age – we are more likely to develop dry eye symptoms as we age because we produce fewer tears as we get older.
-Of people over the age of 65, approximately 7% develop dry eye.
+5-7% of people over the age of 65 will develop dry eye.

 How Is Dry Eye Diagnosed?

-Get in touch with an optometrist or an eye specialist if you’re experiencing dry, gritty and irritated eyes.
+Get in touch with an Optometrist or an Ophthalmologist if you’re experiencing dry, gritty or irritated eyes.

 Dry eye can be diagnosed by:

-- A comprehensive eye exam, which takes into account your overall health and eye health (presently and historically), so the doctor can determine the cause of your dry eye.
-It’s likely your optometrist or eye specialist will also ask you about your medical history and circumstances in your day-to-day life that may cause dry eye – such as the causes we discussed above.
-They will examine your eyes with a special microscope called a slit lamp to check your cornea and see if there is any damage and what the extent of dryness is.
+- A comprehensive eye exam takes into account your general health and eye health.
+Your clinician will also ask you about your medical history and day-to-day activities that may cause dry eye.
+This could include screen work or air conditioning.
+They will examine your eyes with a special microscope called a slit lamp to check your cornea, to see if there is any damage related to dry eye and to determine the extent of dryness.

 - Measuring the volume of your tears.
-The Schirmer test confirms and determines the severity of dry eye.
-It is performed by placing a strip of filter paper under your lower eyelids.
-You would then have to keep your eyes closed for five minutes.
-Your specialist will then measure the amount of moisture the paper has absorbed.
-More than 10 millimeters of moisture absorbed, after five minutes, is considered normal, less than that indicates dry eye.
+Tests like the Schirmer test help confirm the diagnosis and the severity of dry eye.
+Tests like this are performed by placing the end of a strip of filter paper or a cotton thread on your lower eyelid.
+You would then have to keep your eyes closed for a period of time (no more than 5 minutes).
+They will then measure the amount of moisture the paper/thread has absorbed.
+The amount of moisture absorbed is compared to a range of normal levels to see if you have a normal or reduced tear volume.

 - Determining the quality of your tears.
-An ophthalmologist or optometrist can perform a tear film break-up time test to determine how quickly your tears evaporate after you blink.
-This test uses eye drops with dye added to them, which makes the tear film easier to see.
-The eye specialist will apply the drops to your eyes, ask you to blink and then keep your eyes open.
-Shining a light on your eyes will allow your specialist to see patches where tears have evaporated and to time how long it takes between blinking and these patches forming.
-If dry patches begin to form before ten seconds have passed, that’s usually a sign of dryness.
-The dye in the drops doesn’t stay for long and won’t change the colour of your eyes.
+An Eye Care professional can perform a tear film break-up test to determine how quickly your tears evaporate after you blink.
+This test uses eye drops with a yellow-orange dye, which makes the tear film easier to see.
+Shining a blue light on your eyes will allow your clinician to see patches where tears have evaporated and to time how long it takes between blinking and these patches forming.
+If dry patches begin to form before ten seconds have passed, that’s usually a sign of dry eye.
+The dye in the drops stays in your tears for less than a minute, and it won’t change the colour of your eyes.

 Ways To Relieve And Treat Dry Eye

-Depending on the cause of your dry eye, you can manage your symptoms in a number of different ways.
-Your optometrist or eye specialist may recommend actions such as:
+Depending on the cause of your dry eye, you can manage your symptoms in several different ways.
+Your optometrist or eye specialist may recommend lifestyle changes such as:

-- Adjusting the environment you live in, such as using a humidifier to release moisture into the air and lessening the use of central heating and air conditioning
+- Adjusting the environment you live in.
+This could be using a humidifier to release moisture into the air and/or lessening the use of central heating and air conditioning.

-- Avoiding areas that are smoky, dusty and windy, or using wrap-around glasses when you’re exposed to these conditions, to protect your eyes
+- Avoid areas that are smoky, dusty and windy, or use wrap-around glasses when you’re exposed to these conditions, to protect your eyes.

-- Making sure you’re blinking regularly when working on a computer, watching TV and reading
+- Making sure you are blinking regularly when working on a computer, watching TV and reading.
+Check out our other article for other great habits for screen users.

-- Taking a break from your contact lenses and using glasses for a while.
+- Take a break from your contact lenses and use glasses for a while.

 Eye drops

-Eye drops are very likely to be prescribed when someone has dry eye.
+Lubricating eye drops are usually the first treatment to be prescribed when someone has dry eye.
 They’re essentially artificial tears, which supplement your natural tears.
-As well as keeping your eyes lubricated and comfortable, they can prevent damage to the front surface of your eyes, which may occur if your eyes are dry for a long time.
+As well as keeping your eyes lubricated and comfortable, they can prevent damage to the front surface of your eyes.
+Damage may occur if your eyes are dry for a long time.

 IPL Treatment

-IPL (Intense Pulsed Light) is an effective treatment used by optometrists and ophthalmologists worldwide to treat dry eye.
+IPL (Intense Pulsed Light) is an effective treatment used by Medical Professionals worldwide to treat dry eye.
 The machine applies light flashes to the lower eyelids, which increases the temperature in the eyelids and softens the blocked oils in the meibomian glands.
-Along with this, IPL reduces cytokines in the eyelids as well as abnormal bacteria on the skin of each eyelid.
+IPL also reduces cytokines in the eyelids and reduces the number of bacteria on the surrounding skin.
 All of this helps to alleviate the symptoms of dry eye, especially when used in conjunction with other treatments.
-IPL is a treatment we offer here at the Wellington Eye Centre, get in touch if you’d like to hear more.
+IPL isn’t a treatment we currently offer here at the Wellington Eye Centre.
+But it is one we have offered in the past, and we might do so again in the future.

 Reduce the draining of tears

-If your tears are draining too quickly, it’s possible to block the drainage holes in your eyelids – known medically as “punctal occlusion”.
-The treatment blocks the drainage channels using small devices called punctal plugs.
-Usually you will still need to use eye drops, but may find you need to use less of them.
+If your tears are draining too quickly, it’s possible to block the drainage holes in your eyelids – this is called “punctal occlusion”.
+The treatment partially or fully blocks the drainage channels using small devices called punctal plugs.
+You are likely to still need to use eye drops, but you may find you need to use significantly less.
 The plugs can be temporary or permanent.
-Temporary plugs are usually made of collagen and dissolve after a period of time.
-Permanent plugs are made of silicone and can be removed by an ophthalmologist.
-Once the plugs are in place you will not be aware of them.
+Temporary plugs are usually made of collagen and dissolve after a few weeks.
+Permanent plugs are made of silicone and if required can be removed by an ophthalmologist.
+Once the plugs are in place, you will not be aware of them.

 SMILE ® is a registered trademark of Carl Zeiss Meditec.